Hinksey

+Hinksey is the name of a number of places on the fringe of Oxford, including the villages of North and South Hinksey, the suburb of New Hinksey, and Hinksey Stream, a branch of the River Thames.
+Prior to the county boundary changes of 1974, which transferred a large section of Berkshire to Oxfordshire, many of the places associated with the name were in the former.

 History

-The place-name is of Old English origin.
-It is first mentioned in the 10th century in the form Hengestesige, and probably means "stallion island".
+The place name is of Old English origin.
+It is first mentioned in the 9th century in the form Hengestesieg, and probably means "stallion island".
 It may also mean "island of a man named Hengest", but there is no evidence to link the place to the historical Hengest.
-Place names ending in “-ey” (“island”, commonly used of higher ground in a marshy area) are of early formation, probably names bestowed by the first English farmers who tackled the area.
+Place names ending in -ey ("island", commonly used of higher ground in a marshy area) are of early formation, probably names bestowed by the first English farmers who tackled the area.
 The Hinksey villages were not mentioned as separate villages until 1316.

 Hinxey Hall was located in Oxford during the 14th to 16th centuries.